gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value.

    * The 'clientId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager.
-This parameter is not present if the node joins the group exclusively as pure listener, according to what specified in the Access Token (see {{ssec-auth-resp}}).
+This parameter is not present if the node joins the group exclusively as monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

    * The 'hkdf' parameter, if present, has as value the KDF algorithm used in the group.